 Data on Both Urban and Rural Hospitals

 This table provides information on how hospitals’ charges (i.e., prices) for their services compare to the costs of delivering those services, and the percentage of the charges that hospitals are actually paid.
-The table includes data for both urban and rural hospitals that were operating in 2021 if they reported the amounts they were paid for their services on their Medicare Cost Reports.
+The table includes data for both urban and rural hospitals that were operating in 2022 if they reported the amounts they were paid for their services on their Medicare Cost Reports.
 (Some hospitals, such as hospitals operated by the Indian Health Service and by Kaiser Permanente, report the costs of delivering services at the hospital, but do not report the amount of revenue received for the hospital’s services.)
+The data shown are from the Medicare Cost Reports available as of January 2023.

 The table can be sorted by clicking the arrows next to each column heading.
 The data can be restricted to a specific state or hospital or to hospitals within a specific range of expenses or the values of other variables using the filtering boxes.